Libraries Guide

 Overview

-Strada supports two types of libraries:
+Strada supports three types of libraries:

 Shared Libraries (.so)